Story

 Karakum Desert, Turkmenistan

-Spitamenes was a Sogdian warlord and the leader of the uprising in Sogdiana and Bactria against Alexander the Great, King of Macedon, in 329 BC.
+Spitamenes was a Sogdian warlord and the leader of the uprising in Sogdiana and Bactria against Alexander the Great, King of Macedon, in 329 BCE.
 He has been credited by modern historians as one of the most tenacious adversaries of Alexander.

 Spitamenes was an ally of Bessus.
 In 329, Bessus stirred a revolt in the eastern satrapies, and the same year his allies began to be uncertain about supporting him.
 Alexander went with his army to Drapsaca, outflanked Bessus and sent him fleeing.
 Bessus was then removed from power by Spitamenes, and Ptolemy was sent to catch him.
 While Alexander was founding the new city of Alexandria Eschate on the Jaxartes river, news came that Spitamenes had roused Sogdiana against him and was besieging the Macedonian garrison in Maracanda.